 Why is CT burden data important for the protection system?

 The reliability of the protection system depends on the operation of the CT below the saturation level on the B-H curve.
-The knee point voltage changes with a change in the burden of the CT.
-Therefore, the burden of the CT must be calculated during the design of the protection system.
+The knee point voltage changes with a change in the burden of the CT, so the burden of the CT must be calculated during the protection system’s design.Read More – Calculation of Knee Point Voltage of CT

 How is the operating Voltage of CT affected by changes in the burden of CT?

-The operating voltage of the current transformer gets changed with a change in the burden of CT.
+The operating voltage of the current transformer changes with a change in the burden of CT.
 If the protection CT goes defective, the new CT must be checked for its rated burden because the increased burden will cause the CT to operate at a voltage above the normal voltage of CT on the magnetization curve of CT, and if the CT operates at knee point voltage of BH curve during fault with CT increased burden, the protection relay may not operate.
 The working of CT near the knee point voltage may cause CT saturation during fault.

 If the burden of CT increases, the net magnetic flux flowing through the CT core will increase because the secondary current decreases with an increase in CT burden, and the core of the CT will get heated up due to core saturation, which may cause permanent failure of the CT.